Which Travel Conferences Should You Attend from June through December of 2026?

 TBEX (Travel Blog Exchange)

 I started following news about the Ostrava conference before I even traveled to Europe for the first time, which was February of 2018, when I covered 8 European countries in two weeks (including Vatican City).
 I was excited about visiting Czechia the following summer and I started promoting Outcast Vagabond a great deal before the conference to gear up for it.
 I really didn't know what to expect, other than what I'd read online and watched on YouTube vlogs of other travelers and their experiences.
 It was all mostly positive reviews of TBEX, but I did read one article from a prominent travel influencer who had addressed their concerns about TBEX hosting a potential event in Zimbabwe, which at the time had a great deal of political turmoil and had later experienced an ugly revolution via a military coup d'état, which ousted long-time dictator, Robert Magabe.
-This happened just months after TBEX had announced a Zimbabwe conference and was around the same time the conference was supposed to held there.
+This happened just months after TBEX had announced a Zimbabwe conference in Harare and was around the same time the conference was supposed to held there.
 To make matters worse, the post-conference FAM trips were to take place at the exact same time as the Zimbabwe elections were to be held.
-It's a good thing that the conference was canceled before this all went down, and thank God a prominent travel influencer called TBEX out on this, which I believe contributed to canceling the event.
+It's a good thing that the conference was canceled before this all went down, and thank God a prominent travel influencer called TBEX out on this, which I believe contributed to the canceling of the event.
+The thought of what could have happened to visitors and attendees of such an event is hard to imagine, but people could have been imprisoned, hurt, killed or all three had these events crossed paths.
+And this is especially true for those people who are not from Zimbabwe who could stand out, as they could have been easier targets.

 I love Africa.
-Last year, I embarked on an 11-country African tour during Chinese Spring Festival (Chinese New Year) for 28-paid days off of work.
-I work with African people at my school in Wuhan, from different African countries, and I have several African friends elsewhere around the world.
-One of my good friends here in Wuhan is from Nigeria.
+In 2024, I embarked on an 11-country African tour during Chinese Spring Festival (Chinese New Year) for 28-paid days off of work.
+At the time I worked with African people at my school in Wuhan, from different African countries, and I have several African friends elsewhere around the world.
+One of my good friends in Wuhan is from Nigeria and I have another good friend from Zimbabwe who lives in Cape Town.
 I enjoyed my first trip to Africa in 2018 when I visited Kenya and South Africa.
-I visited Morocco in 2022.
+I visited Morocco in 2022 and Tunisia, Egypt and Ethiopia in 2025.
 The African continent has much to offer visitors, and it's worth visiting the safe places but do your research and avoid the unsafe ones.
+Zimbabwe during the time that TBEX tried to host an event there in 2018, was not a safe place.
+It was a place of political turmoil that should have been avoided.
+The fact that TBEX tried to have a conference in this country, at this time, was irresponsible.

 I purchased my ticket for TBEX Ostrava in early 2018, before my first trip to Europe, and by the summer of the same year I was on my way to my first TBEX, and my first-ever travel conference.
 The trip to Ostrava was actually part of a greater project that I had going on, which was my first circumnavigation around the world.
 I had left Wuhan, China (where I was living and working) and made my way to Doha, Qatar.
 After a couple of days there I flew to Prague, Czechia and spent a couple of days there.
 Then I took a train to Ostrava and I must say that Regio Jet makes train travel in Czechia great, as they had a chef on board, beer and wine available for purchase and cozy seating options with huge windows to enjoy the Czech scenery.
 I mingled with other travelers and enjoyed a couple of cans of Pilsner Urquell, my first Czech beer experience, and it really is some great beer.